ngidingidi/Predicting_Toxicity_NLP_PDS/README.md

 # Analysis
 I used Python in Jupyter Notebook to perform the analysis.
 I imported the files, cleaned up the data, performed data visualization to find interesting trends, and used Scikit-learn to evaluate the accuracy of a few classifiers to predict the toxicity score of the comments

+# Conclusion
+Applying a Random Forest and Multinomial Naive Bayes Classifier to the dataset gives an accuracy score of around 88% for both.
+Although the accuracy score if high, the 2 classifiers might be biased towards predicting neutral comments accurately since the data contains more neutral comments than toxic.
+It would be interesting to apply both classifiers to the non-unamious dataset